 Complex example sentences

-*This guide does not address the rules for naming taxa, which can be found in the ICTV Code <https://talk.ictvonline.org/information/w/ictv-information/383/ictv-code>
+*The complete rules for naming virus taxa can be found in the ICTV Code <https://talk.ictvonline.org/information/w/ictv-information/383/ictv-code>

 ** A proper noun is a name used for an individual person, place, or organization.
 A common noun denotes a class of objects or a concept.
 Host genus names are normally considered as proper nouns because they refer to a group of unique entities but some, for example "citrus", have become common nouns because they can also describe intergeneric hybrids.
 Virus genus names are not considered as proper nouns when used as part of a species or virus name because they refer to a subset of the genus and not the genus as a whole.